534ttl3/dotfiles/tips.md

 (python) runs.
 The command conda is also a package manager.
 It installs packages in the anaconda3/bin directory.
 One can also install certain versions of certain packages to be used by a specific venv with a specific python version.

+## suspend and resume jobs
+Ctrl Z
+## list jobs from this terminal
+jobs
+## bring job n to foreground
+fg %n
+or fg for fg %1